biodatanet/Unified-Bharat-E-Charge/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 | **Cancellation rules** | Free up to 15 min before |
 | **Payment options** | Hold, Pre-pay, Post-pay |

-They confirm.
-The provider returns a reservation ID and QR code, plus a navigation link to the site.
+She pays for 500 rupees through her credit card.
+The provider returns a reservation ID on confirmation of the payment being recieved.

 #### 11.2.0.4.
 Fulfilment (Session Start & Tracking)
-On arrival, Adam scans the charger's QR code.
+On arrival, Aisha iniates start charging on her application.
-The backend matches it to her reservation ID, verifies her OTP authorization, and starts charging.
+The backend matches it to her reservation ID and informs her to insert the charging gun to start charging.
-In-app, he views live telemetry:
+In-app, she views live telemetry:
 * Energy dispensed (kWh)
 * Elapsed time (min)
 * Running cost (₹)
 * Estimated completion time

-He enjoys lunch while the system manages the session.
+She enjoys lunch while the system manages the session.
 If she arrives a few minutes late, the charger holds the slot until the grace period expires.

 #### 11.2.0.5.
 Post-Fulfilment
-Charging auto-stops at her target energy level (80 %) or when she manually ends the session.
+Charging auto-stops at her requested amount or when she manually ends the session.
 The system issues a digital invoice, updates her wallet balance, and prompts for quick feedback:
 * Amenity rating (1–5)
 * Overall experience (1–5)
 * Optional text comments.

-Satisfied, Adam resumes his trip—arriving in Mysuru with time to spare.
+Satisfied, Aisha resumes her trip with time to spare.

 #### 11.2.1.
 API Calls and Schema